maceliu/symfony_admin/README.md

 # symfony_admin
-A admin system base on symfony 5.*
+A set of admin system interface based on symfony 5.*

 ## How to use it ?